TheRealDuckers/WebCue/README.md

 1. Launch QLC+ with `--web`.
 2. Create a function, grab the ID (e.g., `startfunction:1`).
-3. Paste it into WebCue’s lighting field.
+3. Paste the number (1 in this case) into WebCue’s lighting field.

 > _"Boom.
 Lights. 🎉"_